awsrcld04/DriveConfigEnforcer/README.md

 # DriveConfigEnforcer

 DESCRIPTION:
-- Verifies the existence of a list of accounts
+- Checks the subdirectories of a drive to look for unauthorized changes

 > NOTES: Code in initial repo commit is from 2011.